SimonJMurphy/smurfmeister.github.com/research/index.markdown

 - Developing the MK process for spectral classification;
 - Extending the number of known &lambda; Bootis stars.

-You may also like to take a look at the video of a [public talk](http://vimeo.com/68289086) I gave in May 2013.
+You may also like to take a look at the video of a [public talk](http://vimeo.com/68289086) I gave in May 2013, or my three-minute [news segment](http://www.todaytonightadelaide.com.au/stories/kepler-discovery) on Kepler's exoplanet announcement in May 2016.

 First-author Publications
 =========================